bhargavi449/Amazon-clone-React/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-It's a username on checkout page
+It's a payment/checkout page (when we click proceed to checkout)